willclarktech/blog2/_drafts/testing.md

 ---
 title: 'Testing 123'
-intro: 'This is a test post about testing posts and posting tests.'
 ---

-## Testing 123

-testing
+This is a test post about testing posts and posting tests.